This is why Israel is trying to ban Arab TV channel Al Jazeera

 "Israel practices violence against the press and operates outside of the law.
 If they had anything against Al Jazeera, they would have gone to court," said Raed Othman, director of Ma’an, an independent Palestinian news agency.
 "Anyone who criticizes Israeli practices or policy is always accused for incitement."

-Although less severe in their judgement, leading international watchdogs such as Freedom House agree that Israel has been guilty of silencing some critical voices.
+Although less severe in their judgment, leading international watchdogs such as Freedom House agree that Israel has been silencing some critical voices.

-According to the Washington-based non-governmental organization, Israel "hosts a lively, pluralistic media environment in which press freedom is generally respected."
+Freedom House, a Washington-based non-governmental organization, said Israel "hosts a lively, pluralistic media environment in which press freedom is generally respected."
 However, "due to ongoing conflicts with Palestinian groups and neighboring countries," it adds, "media outlets are subject to military censorship and gag orders, and journalists often face travel restrictions."

-Israel's oft-touted label of "the only democracy in the Middle East" is supported by an annual report from the Economist Intelligence Unit, a London-based consultancy.
+Israel's oft-touted label of "the only democracy in the Middle East" is supported by an annual report from the Economist Intelligence Unit, a London-based consultant group.

-It classes Israel as a "flawed democracy," the second-highest category in its rating system and one that includes no other Middle Eastern nations.
-States and territories such as Lebanon, Turkey, and Palestine are only classed as "hybrid regimes" between democracy and authoritarianism.
+It categorizes Israel as a "flawed democracy," the second-highest category in its rating system and one that includes no other Middle Eastern nation.
+States and territories such as Lebanon, Turkey, and Palestine are only classified as "hybrid regimes" between democracy and authoritarianism.

 But the move to ban Al Jazeera does place Israel as an unlikely bedfellow alongside some authoritarian Arab states.
 Saudi Arabia, Egypt, the United Arab Emirates, Bahrain, and Jordan have all called for Al Jazeera to be banned as part of a wider diplomatic dispute with Qatar.